 UNEXPLAINED FATIGUE

-In a diabetic person insulin isn't performing its role properly by aiding the cells to take in glucose from the bloodstream.
+In a diabetic person, insulin isn't performing its role properly by aiding the cells to take glucose from the bloodstream.
 This lack of fuel produces an accompanying lack of energy.
 The diabetic may feel tired since glucose is the major source of energy for powering an enormous range of bodily functions from miniscule cell repair to major muscle movement.

 BLURRY VISION

-As mentioned earlier, many symptoms of diabetes can be common to other conditions as well, making it harder to diagonse without specific blood tests.
+As mentioned earlier, many symptoms of diabetes can be common to other conditions as well, making it harder to diagnose without specific blood tests.
 One such symptom, blurry vision, can be the indicator of any number of conditions.
 Heck, as we age, our vision become more blurry...often without our notice until it reaches a point that it becomes a real symptom of something!
 Often, it is just presbyopia.
 Presbyopia results from reduced elasticity of the lenses as we age, leading to a lessened ability to focus.

 However, in the case of diabetes, the blurred images have nothing to do with presbyopia...although that may be present as well, complicating the attempt to diagnose the disease.